Sunulembi: Background

 Chothe Thangwai Pakhangba is an anonymous work from the 18th century.
 The story is set in the region of Moirang and centers on the love between Chothe Thangwai Pakhangba and Sunulembi.
 Though the work is named after Chothe Thangwai Pakhangba, much of the narrative highlights Sunulembi’s role and character.

 Early life

 Sunulembi was the daughter of Thongnang Loikemba, who was of Cachari origin.
 Her early life is not described in detail, but she is introduced as a young woman of notable beauty and character.

-Marriage to Chothe Thangwai Pakhangba
+Marriage

 Chothe Thangwai Pakhangba, the son of King Thangwai Koting Ahanba and Queen Leima Thammoilengpi, fell in love with Sunulembi at first sight.
 They were formally engaged and married in a grand ceremony.
 The union is depicted as one of true love and devotion, but it was also challenged by divine will.

-Divine challenges
+Challenges

 According to the story, Chothe Thangwai Pakhangba was destined by Soraren, the god of heaven, to have a short life and to be nourished only with divine food.
 When the young couple ascended toward heaven together, they faced several obstacles: